 Don’t give your dog an oatmeal bath if he or she has a serious skin issue.
 If you’re not sure about the seriousness of the problem, simply ask your vet for some information.
 Most vets are going to be happy to help you to make the right choice and they’ll be more than glad to tell you if your dog is dealing with a condition that makes giving your pet an oatmeal bath a bad idea.

-It’s also a good idea to remember that you shouldn’t bathe your dog too frequently.
+It’s also a good idea to be mindful of how often you should wash your dog, and make sure that you don’t bathe them too frequently.
 Whether it’s with oatmeal or not, you need to come up with a schedule that will help you to keep your dog clean and happy without further irritating his or her skin.